Strata Solution Explorer

 The Solution Explorer is the first step in the CRT process.
-We’ll give you information and self-help tools, and then, if necessary, you can apply to the CRT for dispute resolution.
-The Solution Explorer is free to use.
+It gives you free legal information and self-help tools.

 What are strata disputes?

-Strata disputes involve a wide variety of issues between strata owners, tenants, occupants, and strata corporations, such as:
+Disputes under the CRT’s strata property jurisdiction involve a wide variety of issues between strata owners or tenants and their strata corporation or section, such as:

-- Irregularities in the conduct of meetings, voting, minutes or other matters
+- Irregularities in meetings, voting, minutes or other governance issues

 You might need to review documents and records relating to your strata (condominium) issue.